Yemen: Religion

-According to WIN/Gallup International polls, Yemen has the most religious population among Arab countries and it is one of the most religious populations world-wide.

 Education

 The adult literacy rate in 2010 was 64%.
 The government has committed to reduce illiteracy to less than 10% by 2025.
-Although Yemen's government provides for universal, compulsory, free education for children ages six through 15, the U.S. Department of State reports that compulsory attendance is not enforced.
-The government developed the National Basic Education Development Strategy in 2003 that aimed at providing education to 95% of Yemeni children between the ages of six and 14 years and also at decreasing the gap between males and females in urban and rural areas.
+Although the government provides for universal, compulsory, free education for children ages six through 15, the U.S. Department of State reports that compulsory attendance is not enforced.
+The government developed the National Basic Education Development Strategy in 2003 that aimed at providing education to 95% of children between the ages of six and 14 years and also at decreasing the gap between males and females in urban and rural areas.

 A seven-year project to improve gender equity and the quality and efficiency of secondary education, focusing on girls in rural areas, was approved by the World Bank in March 2008.
 Following this, Yemen has increased its education spending from 5% of GDP in 1995 to 10% in 2005.

 According to the Webometrics Ranking of World Universities, the top-ranking universities in the country are the Yemeni University of Science & Technology (6532nd worldwide), Al Ahgaff University (8930th) and Sanaa University (11043rd).
 Yemen was ranked 131st in the Global Innovation Index in 2021, down from 129th in 2019.

 Health

-Despite the significant progress Yemen has made to expand and improve its health care system over the past decade, the system remains severely underdeveloped.
-Total expenditures on health care in 2002 constituted 3.7 percent of gross domestic product.
+Despite the significant progress the government has made to expand and improve its health care system over the past decade, the system remains severely underdeveloped.
+Total expenditures on health care in 2002 constituted 3.7 percent of GDP.
 In that same year, the per capita expenditure for health care was very low, as compared with other Middle Eastern countries—US$58 according to United Nations statistics and US$23 according to the World Health Organization.

-According to the World Bank, the number of doctors in Yemen rose by an average of more than 7 percent between 1995 and 2000, but as of 2004 there were still only three doctors per 10,000 persons.
-In 2003 Yemen had only 0.6 hospital beds available per 1,000 persons.
+According to the World Bank, the number of doctors rose by an average of more than 7 percent between 1995 and 2000, but as of 2004, there were still only three doctors per 10,000 persons.
+In 2003, Yemen had only 0.6 hospital beds available per 1,000 persons.
 Health care services are particularly scarce in rural areas.
 Only 25 percent of rural areas are covered by health services, as compared with 80 percent of urban areas.
 Emergency services, such as ambulance service and blood banks, are non-existent.

-Culture

-Yemen is a culturally rich country with influence from many civilizations, such as the early civilization of Saba'.